Dr. Louise Marron, DVM DAVDC, DAVDC-Eq

 Dr. Marron deeply values her family, friends, and the Carbondale community.
-Her four-legged family members are Skeeter, a 30 year old mare who has been a steadfast companion for 27 years, and Honey, a young molly mule steed for the mountainous backcountry.
+Her four-legged family members include Laroche, a standard poodle, Skeeter, a 33-year-old mare who has been a steadfast companion for 30 years, Honey, a molly mule steed for the mountainous backcountry, and Mona, the giant tortoise.
 In her free time, Louise loves to fly, bike, horseback ride, ski, snowboard, SCUBA dive, and travel around the world.

 Dr. Melissa Gisleson, DVM

 Dr. Gisleson with her husband, Andy, and daughter, Emma have settled into life in the mountains and enjoy hiking adventures in the summers and snowshoeing and skiing in the winters.
 Their fur-babies include Hiccup, a mastiff mix, Luther, a boxer, and 2 cats, Ember and Midge.

 Dr. Jennifer Davis, DVM

 Amy is originally from Sacramento, California.
 She attended UC Davis thinking she wanted to become a veterinarian but soon realized her true passion was in the nursing care of the animals.
 After completing the veterinary technician program at Consumnes River College, Amy became licensed in 1998.
 She has enjoyed a wide variety of avenues opened up by her career choice.
 Her strongest interests lie in dentistry and emergency medicine.
 She received her Veterinary Technician Specialty in Dentistry in 2017.
 In 2009, Amy moved to the wonderful Roaring Fork Valley and has been enjoying the beauty of Colorado ever since.
 She loves riding motorcycles and getting out with her mixed breed pup, Cooper.